mozilla/fjord/docs/hacking_howto.rst

 Advanced install
 ================

-This page covers a minimal install.
-This minimal install lets you run Fjord and work on many parts of Fjord.
+After reading the above, you should have everything you need for a minimal working install which lets you run Fjord and work on many parts of it.

 However, it's missing some components.

-The following aren't installed in this guide:

-* Coming Soon
+See :ref:`advanced-installation-chapter` for everything else.